 Earn college credit while you learn on-the-job!
 For students whose current employment is related to their major.
-Students must be employed or formally volunteer, complete learning objectives, and work 75 paid hours or 60 volunteer hours for each unit of credit.
-SC
+Students must be employed or formally volunteer, complete learning objectives, and work 75 paid hours or 60 volunteer hours for each

-Note: Students must submit an online Work Experience application and attend a mandatory Work Experience Orientation.
+Note: Students must submit an online Work Experience application and attend a mandatory Orientation.
 Go to www.losmedanos.edu/cwee for information.